 The Port’s headquarters are located at 1635 W. First Street, Granite City, IL 62040.
-The Port’s Maintenance Department is located at 1360 W. Fourth Street, Granite City, IL 62040 and The Port’s Security Department is located at 100 Niedringhaus Avenue, Granite City, IL 62040.
-America’s Central Port employs 35 full-time employees.
+The Port’s Maintenance Department is located at 400 A Street, Suite D, Granite City, IL 62040 and the Port’s Security Department is located at 100 Niedringhaus Avenue, Granite City, IL 62040.
+America’s Central Port employs 36 full-time employees.
 The Port’s fiscal year runs from July 1 until June 30.
-The operating budget for America’s Central Port is $8.6 million.
+The operating budget for America’s Central Port is approximately $9 million.

 Board of Commissioners